Publishing to the Chrome Store

 Stencyl supports publishing of its Flash games to the Chrome Web Store.

-For the uninitiated, the Chrome Web Store is an app store that allows web apps and games to be “installed” to the user’s home screen in the Google Chrome web browser.
-The most successful apps so far have garnered millions of installs.
+The Chrome Web Store is an app store that allows web apps and games to be installed to the user’s home screen in the Google Chrome web browser.
+The most successful apps have garnered millions of installs.

 Export and Publish

 Stencyl will now export a ZIP file, which you'll upload to Google's servers.
-We bounce you to Google's page, which explains the rest of the process.
+We redirect you to Google's page, which explains the rest of the process.

 - Enter in more details about your app.